 Hope Air - is a registered, national charity that provides free flights to people who cannot afford the cost of an airline ticket to get to medical expertise or specialized medical technologies that usually exist only in larger urban centres.

 Rural Transportation Association (RuralRides) - provides door-to-door, accessible transportation services for residents of rural Nova Scotia.
 Click the 'Find a Ride' tab on the website to find services in your area.
 Contact them at: firstname.lastname@example.org

 TJ's Van and Carpool Services, Inc. - Provides province-wide transportation services including to and from medical appointments, the airport, package delivery, and more.
 Call 902.402.1555 or email email@example.com

 Terry Morier's Accessible Taxi Service - operates throughout Nova Scotia and other areas by request.
-His vehicle has the capacity to hold two wheelchairs and has a child seat and boosters.
-Contact Terry: 902.476.1838 or email@example.com
+His vehicle has a child seat and boosters.
+Contact Terry at: 902.476.1838 or firstname.lastname@example.org.

 Travel with attendants or support persons